Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 In the first scenario, we set $\sigma^2_{\beta_{Y, Z}} = \sigma^2_{\beta_{Y, S}} = 0.30^2$, representing moderate violations of surrogacy and comparability.
 In the second scenario, we set $\sigma^2_{\beta_{Y, Z}} = \sigma^2_{\beta_{Y, S}} = 0.15^2$, representing slight violations of these assumptions.

 \begin{remark} In these simulations, we assume that $S$ is measured for all subjects; however, in practice, this may not always be the case.
 Indeed, $S$ is often measured some time after randomization, and if a subject is infected beforehand, $S$ is generally no longer well defined.
-A similar issue arises in the COVID-19 trials we analyze in Section \ref{sec:data-application}. \end{remark}
+A similar issue arises in the COVID-19 trials we analyze in Section \ref{sec:data-application} of the main text. \end{remark}

 We illustrate the data-generating mechanism---and the implied violations of the comparability assumption---for the vaccine scenario in Figure \ref{fig:vaccine-scenario}.
-This figure is based on simulated individual-patient data from six trials for (i) slight and (ii) moderate violations of the surrogacy and comparability assumptions.
+This figure is based on individual-participant data from six simulated trials for (i) moderate and (ii) slight violations of the surrogacy and comparability assumptions.
 In Figure \ref{fig:vaccine-scenario} (a), the estimated surrogate index is plotted against the clinical endpoint separately by trial and by the degree of violations of the surrogacy and comparability assumptions.
 Smooth regression curves were added: under the surrogacy and comparability assumptions, these curves should be close to the identity line for all trials; deviations from this indicate a violation of comparability.
 We show the smooth regression curves in a single plot in Figure \ref{fig:vaccine-scenario} (b) to demonstrate more clearly that the comparability assumption is more severely violated in the first scenario than in the second scenario.
 Note that variability in the curves for the $[0, 0.2]$-range of the estimated surrogate index is most important because most values of the estimated surrogate index are in this range.

 \paragraph{Implementation}